ayush-py-c/Hotel-Food-Menu/README.md

 CSS3: Adds styling to make the menu visually appealing.

 How to Use
-Clone the Repository: Clone this repository to your local machine using git clone https://github.com/your-username/hotel-menu-html.git.

-Open the HTML File: Navigate to the project directory and open index.html in your web browser to view the menu.
+Open the HTML File: Navigate to the link I mentioned https://retrofood.vercel.app/

 Customize: Feel free to modify the HTML and CSS files to suit your needs.
 Sections Included